How is bile duct cancer treated?

 Whether or not you have surgery to remove the cancer will depend on the stage of the cancer.
 You may be referred for this surgery to specialist hepatobiliary surgical centre such as St. Vincent’s University Hospital or Cork University Hospital.

-If your cancer is causing a blockage, your doctor might put a stent in during an ERCP or PTC.
+If your cancer is causing a blockage, your doctor might put a stent in during an ERCP or percutaneous transhepatic cholangiography (PTC).
 A stent is a thin mesh wire tube that will keep the duct open and prevent blockages.

 For more information, you can talk to one of our cancer nurses.
-Call our Cancer Nurseline on 1800 200 700 or call into a Daffodil Centre.
+Call our Support Line on 1800 200 700 or call into a Daffodil Centre.

 Chemotherapy is a treatment using drugs to kill cancer cells.
 Chemotherapy for bile duct cancer may be given for patients who can’t have surgery or for advanced bile duct cancer.